 The Council is involved in partnership working and has group relationships with other entities.
 It is the sole owner of Ermine Street Housing, a contributor and partner to the Greater Cambridge Partnership.
-Additionally, the Council owns a dedicated leasing company Shire Homes which looks to house vulnerable adults and families into short term let accommodation.
-The Council is looking to partner with Hill the developer as part of its investment management strategy.
-The Council also actively takes part in the support of community housing groups resident associations and advisory panels including the Northstowe Community Networkers Group, the Planning Committee Development Group, the Event Safety Advisory Group, the Tenant Working Groups and Relationship Breakdown and Housing Support Group.
+Additionally, the Council owns a leasing company Shire Homes which looks to house vulnerable adults and families into short term let accommodation.
 Activities of the groups are also reflected in our review of effectiveness where these have a significant impact on our governance arrangements.

-The 2020/2021 Statement of Accounts was not concluded by the statutory deadline, due to the delay in the previous 2019/2020 Statement of Accounts, and the Annual Governance Statement must be approved in advance of the Statement of Accounts.

-As good practice the Council is also reporting items up to the date that the Statement of Accounts is concluded, and these are also reported separately for clarity.
+The 2021/2022 Statement of Accounts was not concluded by the statutory deadline, due to the delay in the previous 2020/2021 Statement of Accounts, and the Annual Governance Statement must be approved in advance of the Statement of Accounts.
+As good practice the Council is also reporting items up to the date that the Statement of Accounts is concluded.
 As they relate to the next financial year, they may also feature in the next AGS too.

-Ongoing good practice is recorded in the Local Code of Governance.
-The review concludes that the Council has complied with its Code.
+Our review concludes that the Council has complied with its Code.
 Additional examples of good practice, emerging controls, and governance issues from the last twelve months, considered when completing the review are recorded below, and may be incorporated into the next revision of the Code where appropriate: